houseofcat/turbocookedrabbit/README.md

    * ~Channels in ChannelPool aren't redistributing evenly over Connections.~
  * ~Consumer stops working after server outage restore.~
    * ~Publisher is still working though.~
- * Publisher is a tad on the slow side.
-Might be an underlying Queue datastructure.
+ * AutoPublisher is a tad on the slow side.
+Might be the underlying Channel/QueueLetter.
+   * Raw looped Publish shows higher performance.
  * README needs small comments/updates related to new work (9/13/2019 - 7:10 PM EST)

 ### Work In Progress